tulane-cmps6730/sp2025-qa/README.md

-# Fine-Tuning Transformer Models for Question Answering: BERT and its Variants
+# Question Answering with Transformer Models

+> **Note**: The complete code for this project is available in the [sp2025-qa-code repository](https://github.com/tulane-cmps6730/sp2025-qa-code).

 ## Project Overview
 This project explores the effectiveness of various transformer-based models for question answering on the SQuAD dataset.
-I fine-tuned multiple pre-trained models, evaluated their performance, and analyzed their behavior under standard and adversarial conditions.
+We fine-tuned multiple pre-trained models, evaluated their performance, and analyzed their behavior under standard and adversarial conditions.

 ## Goals
 - Evaluate the performance of different transformer architectures on question answering tasks